Car-edible Witness

 you don't win friends with salad, season five, episode seven.

+What happens in that one?
 That's when Lisa becomes a vegetarian.
+Oh, gotcha.

+Great episode.
 And that pertains to this case because why, Scott?

-Well, when we go on road trips, Nicole tends to enjoy road trip snacks, including things that maybe most people wouldn't consider salad, road trip salad.
+Well, when we go on road trips, Nicole tends to enjoy road trip snacks, including things that maybe most people wouldn't consider.
+Salad, road trip salad.

 All right, we'll put a pin in that and come back to it because all guesses were wrong.
+I was referencing a Reddit post from the very popular Am I the

 whole Reddit